-- (A) Public Health Sampling - - (1) Within 12 months after the date of enactment of this Act, the Secretary in cooperation with the Secretary of Agriculture shall establish guidelines for a sampling system under which the Secretary and the Secretary of Agriculture shall take and analyze samples of food products to assist the Secretary in carrying out this Act and to more accurately assess the nature, frequency of occurrence, and amounts of contaminants in food products. - (2) Such sampling system shall provide- - (a) statistically valid monitoring, including market-basket studies, on the nature, frequency of occurrence, and amounts of contaminants in food products available to consumers; and - (b) at the request of the Secretary, such other information, including analysis of monitoring and verification samples, as the Secretary determines may be useful in assessing the occurrence of contaminants in food products. - (B) Assessment of Health Hazards- Through the surveillance system referred to in subsection (a) and the sampling system described in subsection (b), the Secretary shall rank food categories based on their hazard to human health and identify appropriate industry and regulatory approaches to minimize hazards in the food supply.
-Such analysis could include- - the safety of commercial harvesting and processing, as compared with the health hazards associated with food products that are harvested for recreational or subsistence purposes and prepared non-commercially;

-- (2) the safety of food products that are domestically harvested and processed, as compared with the health hazards associated with food products that are harvested or processed outside the Philippines; and - (3) contamination originating from handling practices that occur prior to or after sale of food products to consumers.
+(a) Within twelve (12) months after the date of enactment of this Act, the Secretary in cooperation with the Secretary of Agriculture shall establish guidelines for a sampling system under which the Secretary of Agriculture shall take and analyze samples of food products-to assist the Secretary in carrying out this Act and to more accurately assess the nature, frequency of occurrence and amounts of contaminants in food products.

+- (b) Such sampling system shall provide- - (i) statistically valid monitoring, including market-basket studies, on the nature, frequency of occurrence, and amounts of contaminants in food products available to consumers; and - (ii) at the request of the Secretary, such other information, including analysis of monitoring and verification samples, as the Secretary determines may be useful in assessing the occurrence of contaminants in food products. - (2) ASSESSMENT OF HEALTH HAZARDS-Through the surveillance system referred to in subsection (1) (a) and the sampling system described in subsection (1) (b), the Secretary shall rank food categories based on their hazard to human health and identify appropriate industry and regulatory approaches to minimize hazards in the food supply.
+Such analysis could include- - (a) the safety of commercial harvesting and processing, as compared with the health hazards associated with food products that are harvested for recreational or subsistence purposes and prepared non-commercially; - (b) the safety of food products that are domestically harvested and processed, as compared with the health hazards associated with food products that are harvested or processed outside of the Philippines; and - (c) contamination originating form handling practices that occur prior to or after the sale of food products to consumers.

-SEC.
-10. Public Education And Advisory System. -
+SECTION 10.
+Public Education And Advisory System. - (1) PUBLIC EDUCATION- The Secretary, in cooperation with private and public organizations, shall design and implement a national public education program on food safety.
+The program shall provide-

-- a) Public Education The Secretary, in cooperation with private and public organizations, shall design and implement a national public education program on food safety.
-The program shall provide - information to the public regarding standards and good practice requirements and promotion of public awareness understanding and acceptance of such standards and requirements; - (2) information to health professionals so that they may improve diagnosis and treatment of food-related illness and advise individuals whose health conditions place them in particular risk; and - (3) such other information or advice to consumers and other persons as the Secretary determines will promote the purposes of this Act. - (b) Health Advisories The Secretary, in consultation with the Secretary of Agriculture and the Secretary of the Environment and Natural Resources, shall work to-- - develop and distribute regional and national advisories concerning food safety; and - (2) develop standardized formats for written and broadcast advisories.
+(a) information to the public regarding standards and good practice requirements and promotion of public awareness understanding, and acceptance of such standards and requirements;

+- (b) information to health professionals so that the may improve diagnosis and treatment of food-related illness and advise individuals whose health conditions place them in particular risk; and - -(c) such other information or advice to consumers and other persons as the Secretary determines will promote the purposes of this Act. - (2) HEALTH ADVISORIES-The Secretary, in consultation with the Secretary of Agriculture and the Secretary of Environment and Natural Resources, shall work to- - (a) develop and distribute regional and national advisories concerning food safety; and - (b) develop standardized formats for written and broadcast advisories.

-- (a) In General The Secretary shall conduct research to assist in the implementation of this Act, including studies to- - improve sanitation and food safety practices in the processing of food products; - (2) develop improved techniques for the monitoring of food and inspection of food products; - (3) develop efficient, rapid, and sensitive methods for determining and detecting the presence of contaminants in food products; - (4) determine the sources of contamination of food and food products with contaminants; and - (5) develop consumption data with respect to food products. - (b) Contract Authority.- The Secretary is authorized to enter into contracts and agreements with the University of the Philippines or any state university or any other university, other government agencies or other persons to carry out the activities under this section.
+SECTION 11.
+Research.- (1) IN GENERAL-The Secretary shall conduct research to assist in the implementation of this Act, including studies to-

+- (a) improve sanitation and food safety practices in the processing of food products; - (b) develop improved techniques for the monitoring of food and inspection of food products; - (c) develop efficient, rapid, and sensitive methods for determining and detecting the presence of contaminants in food products; - (d) determine the sources of contamination of food and food products with contaminants; and - (e) develop consumption date with respect to food products. - (2) CONTRACT AUTHORITY-The Secretary is authorized to enter into contracts and agreements with the University of the Philippines or any state university or any other university, other government agencies or other persons to carry out the activities under this Section.